Samples, Inclusion, and Participation

 Assessing representative samples of students, including students with disabilities (SD) and English language learners (ELL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. studentsâ€™ academic achievement over time.

 To ensure that all selected students from the population can be assessed, many of the same accommodations that SD and ELL students use on other tests are provided for those students participating in NAEP.
-Accommodations were first made available for the geography assessment in 2001.
+Accommodations were first made available for the reading assessment in 1998.
 Read more about accommodations available in NAEP.
-In the 2018 NAEP digitally based geography assessment, accommodations such as text-to-speech for directions were universal design elements integrated into the delivery system and available to all students.
+In the 2017 NAEP digitally based reading assessment, accommodations such as a text-to-speech for directions were universal design elements integral to the delivery system and available to all students.

 The National Assessment Governing Board, which sets policy for NAEP, has been exploring ways to ensure that NAEP continues to appropriately include as many students as possible and to do so in a consistent manner for all jurisdictions and districts assessed and reported.
 In March 2010, the Governing Board adopted a new policy outlining specific inclusion goals for NAEP samples.
-The goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or ELL.
+At the national, state, and district levels, the goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or ELL.
 Read more about the inclusion policy and how the percentages of students are calculated.